Guernsey: The Little Bailiwick with So Much to See

 My decision was easy–a quick 45-minute flight from London Gatwick, and I was in Guernsey, which is a self-governing British Crown dependency.

-That’s like Bermuda, Canada, and Gibraltar, as in, they run their own country but are part of the nation of the crown.
+That’s like Bermuda, Canada, and Gibraltar: they run their own country, but are part of the nation of the crown.

 Taken together with the separate jurisdictions of Herm, Alderney, and Sark, two even smaller nearby islands, it forms the Bailiwick of Guernsey.

 What does that mean for visitors?